 1984 ... the beginnings were sensational, the rest will be much more complicated to manage.
 Their totally offbeat style will have worked on one title, much less on the others unfortunately ...

-1984 ... they do not demerit, it is clear, by taking again one of the flagship titles of Eurythmics and dating from 1983.
+1984 ... they do not demerit, it is clear, by cover one of the flagship titles of Eurythmics and dating from 1983.
 But at the time of synths and rhythm machines, their so particular style finds only little echo especially with young audiences ...

 1985 ... that does not prevent them from moving forward anyway.
 Even if the success is mainly limited to England, they still believe in it.
 Not for long unfortunately ...